leonematias/MeshCreator/README.md

 It shouldn't be so difficult to change that in order to support another format.
 - Mesh importing is done in class: TgcViewer/TgcViewer/Utils/TgcSceneLoader/TgcSceneParser.cs
 - Mesh exporting is done in class: TgcViewer/TgcViewer/Utils/TgcSceneLoader/TgcSceneExporter.cs

+##3Ds MAX plugins
+- 3Ds MAX plugins implemented in MAXScript are located in: TgcViewer/TgcViewer/Utils/MaxPlugins.
+- You can use them to load an existing XML scene, do some modifications in 3Ds MAX and then export it again to the custom XML format.
+- Copy all scripts to the startup script folder in 3DS MAX installation.
+Ex: ..\Autodesk\3ds Max XXXX\Scripts\Startup\
+- Open 3Ds MAX, go to the right panel, Utilities, MAXScript and select "TGC-Scene Exporter" or "TGC-Scene Importer".